podo-gec/podo-gec.github.io/publications.md

 **2022**

 11- Silar P (2022) Prions and Prion-like Phenomena in Epigenetic Inheritance.
 In **Handbook of Epigenetics: The New Molecular and Medical Genetics** (3rd edition).
-Trygve Tollefsbol ed., In the press.
+Trygve Tollefsbol ed., pp 73-87.

 **2021**